zachvalenta/jvns.ca/source/_posts/2016-05-06-a-workshop-on-strace-and-tcpdump.markdown

 categories:
 ---

 This week at work, I ran a workshop on tcpdump and strace. a couple of people on Twitter asked about it so here are some notes.
 This is mostly just so I can reuse them more easily next time, but maybe you will also find it interesting.
-The notes are a bit sparse.
+The notes are a bit sparse and it's very unclear that anybody other than me will find them legible or useful, but I decided to put them here anyway.

 I basically did a bunch of live demos of how to use tcpdump & strace, and then took questions & comments as people had them.
 I ran it in an hour, which I think was fine for people who already had some familiarity with the tools, but really aggressive if you're learning from scratch.
 Will do that differently next time.